Heal your chakras the fun way with food!

 When chakras are blocked, through environmental toxins, negative thinking or emotional trends, the physical, emotional and mental aspects that are associated with a blocked chakra, will suffer.

-Thankfully, nature has provided us with a relatively simple and logical technique when it comes to selecting foods which relate to particular chakras, and which contain special energies or frequencies that can assist in opening or healing your body’s energy centers.
+Thankfully, nature has provided us with a relatively simple technique to select foods that relate to particular chakras.
+Certain foods contain special energies or frequencies that can assist in opening or healing your body’s energy centers.

 Because each of our chakras has an energy that is both literally and symbolically represented by a color, it is very often the case that foods which have the same color can work harmoniously with that chakra.
-For example, green colored foods such as fresh leafy vegetables and certain green fruits or pulses are a great way of healing and opening your fourth chakra, that of the heart.
+For example, green colored foods such as fresh leafy vegetables and certain green fruits are a great way of healing and opening your fourth heart chakra.

-These foods vibrate at a consistent and similar frequency to that of your heart vortex, and the positive energies taken from digesting these foods will make their way into this energy center of your body, thus giving it a boost and allowing it to work as it should.
+These foods vibrate at a consistent and similar frequency to that of your heart vortex.
+The positive energies taken from digesting these foods will make their way into this energy center of your body, giving it a boost and allowing it to work as it should.

 Nourishing Foods for the Chakras